Healing Trauma – You Don’t Have to Do it Alone

 • Trauma treatment after witnessing death

-• Sexual assault survivors: men, women and LGBTQI+ folks
+• Sexual assault survivors: men, women and LGBTQ folks

 • EMDR after a home invasion